DevelopmentalImagingMCRI/mantis/installation/index.md

 git submodule update
 ```

-Create the build folder

-PCWIN64 is the result of the matlab command:
+Create the build folder.
+PCWIN64, in the paths below, is the result of the matlab command:
 ```matlab
 computer
 ```